quickthyme/graffeine/README.md

 undesirable results.

   - **Line and Plot Layers** can accept negative values, but their display is essentially rooted to the bottom-left (0,0) axis.
-If you need to display negative values within the visible bounds, then the data needs to be transposed.
+If we need to show negative values within the visible bounds, then we must transpose the data ourselves before feeding it to Graffeine.

   - **Bar Layers**, upon detection of negative values in the data, will try to automatically transpose it so that "zero" becomes centered vertically (or horizontally if using `.flipXY`.)

   **IMPORTANT:** The automatic transposing used by the bar layers will override any values stored in `values.lo`!
-If you depend on that field for things like segmented bars or candlestick charts, then know that you cannot use these types of graphs with negative values.
-You will need to do your own transposing first, before feeding the data into Graffeine.
+Therefore, we cannot rely on this for things like segmented bars or candlestick charts.
+In this situation, we must transpose the data beforehand.

 ### User Selection